-Media, Mass Communication Theories & Anna Hazare Movement
+Media, Mass Communication Theories, & the Anna Hazare Movement

 Large scale corruption in 2010 Commonwealth Games followed by 2G scam had left a bitter taste in every Indian.
 Things looked gloomy.
 To add to the misery, the then Prime Minister Dr. Manmohan Singh and his men looked utterly helpless and lost.
 At this crucial juncture, Anna Hazare, a dhoti clad Gandhian made a grand entry pumping infinite hopes into the sinking hearts of the Indian public.